-The college may sponsor trips to other countries for the purpose of study abroad.
-Specific details for each trip will be different; however, deposits made for international study are nonrefundable.
-Tuition and travel costs must be paid in full by stated deadlines to participate.
+The University may sponsor trips to other countries for the purpose of study abroad.
+Specific details for each trip will be different; however, deposits made for international study are non-refundable.
+Tuition and travel cost must be paid in full by stated deadlines to participate.